ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

   Ice cream cones sticky and sweet
   Drip, drip on hands and feet.

-  Seashells held up to the ear,
+  Seashells held up to the ear
   the rushing tide sounds so clear.

   Warm plastic blow-up balls.
   Fish and chips, hunger calls.

   Pebbles skimming, one, two, three…..
-  Plop, plop, plop into the sea.
+  Plop, plop, plop, into the sea.

   Squeals, laughter, being bold
   teeth chattering, the sea is cold.